WhiskyTangoFawks/LunarFalloutPlus/README.md

 ## Updating the Modlist
 To Update the modlist, just rerun the wabbajack installer with the updated download from the wabbajack gallery (or prerelease from my patreon).
 You do not need to rerun Bethini, as with Life in the Ruins the the game settings are stored in their default location, not inside the list.
 You may need to reapply any MCM settings that you changed.
-If you're making extensive MCM changes, it is recommended to export these and back them up before updating.
+If you're making extensive MCM changes, it is recommended to export these and back them up outside your LitR install before updating.

 ## Known Issues
 - Performance Issues: Infinite Loading Screens, Micro Stuttering, Textures not loading, or the Brown Face bug:
     1. Stop other processes to free up RAM, browser windows are especially a problem here
     2. Try setting the resolution to 1920x1080 if you're running above that
-    3. Try enabling forceVideoMemory in installation folder > stock game > enblocal.ini
-    4. Make sure you've set iNumHWThreads, as specified in the Bethini section of this readme.
+    3. Make sure you've set iNumHWThreads, as specified in the Bethini section of this readme.
 - SS2 script failures on new game are the result of going through the opening sequence too quickly.
 After you finish character creation, wait for 30 seconds or so before exiting the bathroom.
-- Freezes in combat - Both Classic Holstered Weapons and Bullets Counted Reloaded have been known to cause freezing for some users in rare circumstances.
-If you're having issues, try disabling these mods.

 ## Crashlog Scanner

 The list includes the [Buffout 4 Crashlog Auto Scanner](https://www.nexusmods.com/fallout4/mods/56255), found inside the tools folder.
 To use simply copy paste the crashlog from your `my documents/my games/fallout 4/f4se`, into the `tools/Scan Crash Logs Script` folder inside your LitR installation, and run the crashlog scanner from the dropdown in MO2.
 See the readme.md in the same folder for information on how to interpret the results.
+- Disable the `FRS` option in the scanner
 - The script will throw a lot of warnings in the `CHECKING FOR MODS THAT CAN CAUSE FREQUENT CRASHES...`.
 These can all be safely ignored, I have already dealt with all of them.
 You do not need to make any modifications to the mod list to deal with CTDs- these are almost always either random instability (which is expected in heavily modded FO4, but should be minimal), mis-configurations on the user end, or modifications that the user has made to the list.